 - Generally, the Bank will not create records that it does not ordinarily maintain or extensively modify existing systems or records or computer programs in response to an information request.

 - Media requests should be handled in accordance with the Bank's Media and Government Relations Policy.
-(Please contact the Public Information Officer, Thomas Lavelle.)
+(Please contact Joel Werkema, Public Information Officer, and 973-3510.)

-- The Secretary, after consultation with the Legal Department and any appropriate department officer, will respond to a request for records within 10 days by providing the records, extending the response period, or denying the request.
+- The Secretary, after consultation with the Legal Department and any appropriate department officer, will respond to a request for records within 20 days by providing the records, extending the response period, or making an adverse determination on the request.

-- When denying a request for records, the Secretary will notify the requestor of the reasons for denial and the right of appeal under Section 5, below.
+- When making an adverse determination regarding a request for records, the Secretary will notify the requestor in writing of the reasons for the adverse determination and the right of appeal under Section 6, below.

 On occasion, a requestor may seek information that falls outside the definition of "information or records of the Bank" due to the fact that it was created by, or is the property of, another agency, entity, or individual.
 Examples include, but are not limited to: confidential supervisory information of the Board; FOMC information; information of the U.S. Treasury, including fiscal agency records; and information of another federal or state agency.
 If guidelines or regulations issued by an appropriate third party allow disclosure by the Bank, the Bank may release such records according to the applicable guidelines or regulations.
 Otherwise, the requestor will be referred to the agency or entity that is responsible for the requested information.
 If the Secretary makes such referral directly, the Secretary will notify the requestor promptly.

-A person whose request for records under Section 3 is denied may request review of the denial.
-A written request for review must be filed with the Secretary within 10 days of receipt of the notification of denial.
-The First Vice President of the Bank or his/her designee will determine whether to reverse the denial within 20 days of receipt of a written appeal, and will notify the requestor in writing of the decision.
+A person whose request for records under Section 3 is denied may request review of the adverse determination.
+A written request for review must be filed with the Secretary within 90 calendar days of receipt of the notification of adverse determination.
+The First Vice President of the Bank or his/her designee will determine whether to reverse the adverse determination within 20 days of receipt of a written appeal, and will notify the requestor in writing of the decision.

 The Bank may, in its discretion, decline to make information or records available on grounds consistent with the exemptions contained in FOIA and the guidelines listed below.
 The Bank may also defer or decline disclosure of information or records when disclosure would interfere with effective performance of the Bank's statutory or regulatory responsibilities.